zef-dev/convoworks-wp/readme.txt

 == Installation ==

-Download and activate 'Convoworks WP' from your 'Plugins' menu in WordPress.
+1. Download and activate 'Convoworks WP' from the 'Plugins' menu in your WordPress installation.
+2. Configure API access for Amazon Alexa at 'Convoworks WP/Settings'.
+Find more at [Amazon Alexa Configuration](https://convoworks.com/docs/publishers/platforms-configuration/amazon-alexa/)
+3. Create new Convoworks service (you can use one of provided templates)
+4. Enable testing for you new skill on [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask)
+5. Enable your skill in your Alexa app (iOS, Android) or the [Alexa web app](https://alexa.amazon.com/spa/) - under 'My skills/dev'

 == Registering your custom Convoworks package ==